This company botched its Black Lives Matter message. Can the CEO get a do-over?

 Editor’s Note: Each week Maynard Webb, former CEO of LiveOps and the former COO of eBay, will offer candid, practical, and sometimes surprising advice to entrepreneurs and founders.
 To submit a question, write to Webb at dearfounder@fastcompany.com.

-Q. We are socially aware company, but I am not sure that we handled [the calls for racial justice following the killing of] George Floyd as well as we should have.
+Q. We are a socially aware company, but I am not sure that we handled [the calls for racial justice following the killing of] George Floyd as well as we should have.
 First, I waited too long.
-Second, when I did say something it didn’t go as well as I had hoped.
+Second, when I did say something, it didn’t go as well as I had hoped.
 Should I apologize?

 —A CEO